 1. Charles Spurgeon was a preacher.

-He preached over 600 times before he was 20 years old.
-His sermons sold about 20,000 copies a week and were translated into 20 languages.
-The collected sermons fill 63 volumes equivalent to the 27 volume ninth edition of Encyclopedia Britannica, and "stands" as the largest set of books by a single author in the history of Christianity” (Eric Hayden, “Did You Know?” in Christian History, Issue 29, Volume X, No. 1, 2).
+He preached over 600 times before he was twenty years old.
+His sermons sold about 20,000 copies a week and were translated into twenty languages.
+The collected sermons fill 63 volumes equivalent to the 27 volume ninth edition of Encyclopedia Britannica, and “stands” as the largest set of books by a single author in the history of Christianity” (Eric Hayden, “Did You Know?” in Christian History, Issue 29, Volume X, No. 1, 2).

-Even if his son Charles was biased his assessment is close enough to the truth, "There was no one who could preach like my father.
+Even if his son Charles was biased his assessment is close enough to the truth, “There was no one who could preach like my father.
 In inexhaustible variety, witty wisdom, vigorous proclamation, loving entreaty, and lucid teaching, with a multitude of other qualities, he must, at least in my opinion, ever be regarded as the prince of preachers” (Spurgeon: Autobiography, vol. 2, [The Banner of Truth Trust, 1973), 278].
 Spurgeon was a preacher.